sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>hypervvssd</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Hyper-V VSS daemon
+Short desc    : Hyper-V VSS daemon
 URL          : http://www.kernel.org
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : Hypervvssd is an implementation of Hyper-V VSS functionality
+Descript     : Hypervvssd is an implementation of Hyper-V VSS functionality
              : for Linux.
 The daemon is used for host initiated guest snapshot
              : on Hyper-V hypervisor.
 The daemon first registers with the
              : kernel driver.
 After this is done it waits for instructions